 The best way to avoid a silverfish issue is through prevention.
 Check out these ideas:

-- Spread boric acid along baseboards and near any sources of water in bathrooms and kitchens.
-Boric acid is known as a natural substance that can kill both the adult silverfish and their eggs.
-Note that boric acid is toxic to your lungs, so be careful not to inhale during application and avoid using it if you have pets or small children.
+Spread boric acid along baseboards and near any sources of water in bathrooms and kitchens.
+Boric acid is known as a natural substance that can kill both adult silverfish and their eggs.
+Note: Boric acid is toxic to your lungs, so be careful not to inhale during application and avoid using it if you have pets or small children.

-- Remove dust and stacks of books or magazines from the bathroom, as silverfish enjoy the starch found in old book and magazine binding glues.
+Remove dust and stacks of books or magazines from the bathroom, as they enjoy the starch found in old book and magazine binding glues.

 Spread cedar shavings in areas of the home where silverfish have been spotted.

 A trap can be created by covering the outside of a small glass jar with masking tape.
 Place the container in the bathtub at night, along the sides of the tub, or wherever you’ve noticed silverfish.
 The insect will climb up the side of the jar and then won’t be able to climb out.
 Remove the jar and empty it outside, away from your home.
 You can also fill the bottom of the jar with petroleum jelly making it difficult for the silverfish to escape.

 At Barrier Pest Services, we offer comprehensive silverfish control services to eliminate infestations and prevent future outbreaks.
 Our approach includes: